yahoo/elide-doc/pages/guide/v5/04-analytics.md

 | hidden                | The column is not exposed through the API. | true | `@Exclude` |
 {:.table}

-Non-time dimensions include the following properties that describe where a discrete list of values can be sourced from (for type-ahead or other uses) :
+Non-time dimensions include the following properties that describe where a discrete list of values can be sourced from (for type-ahead search or other uses) :

 | Hjson Property        | Explanation                                                      |  Example Hjson Value | Annotation/Java Equivalent |
 | --------------------- | ---------------------------------------------------------------- | -------------------- | -------------------------- |